BLOG

 But for some reason he pretended he didn’t understand.

 Thomsen even went on to argue in favor of another type of BMD that WEC staff had wisely recommended rejecting.
-This machine combines a ballot-printer and a tabulator in one machine, creating a feature independent elections-technology experts ridicule as the “permission to cheat” feature.
+This machine combines a ballot-printer and a tabulator in one machine, creating a feature that independent elections-technology experts ridicule as the “permission to cheat” feature.
 Fortunately, the other commissioners acted as a wise jury, so the notion of overriding the staff recommendation to reject that component went nowhere.

 Voters shouldn’t give up.